James Grigg: Secretary of State for War

 Grigg proved an effective departmental head, but it came as a great shock to many when in February 1942 Churchill dismissed Margesson and replaced him with Grigg - who had to convey the news to Margesson himself.
 Amongst the many Ministerial appointments made by Churchill from outside the sphere of Westminster politics, this was seen as one of the most unusual, but was a response to considerable military setbacks such as the fall of Singapore, and the need to appease critics by replacing some ministers.
-Grigg retained his post for the rest of the war, holding it also in Churchill's 1945 "Caretaker Government".
+Grigg retained his post for the rest of the war, holding it also in the Churchill caretaker ministry (May–July 1945).
 In 1942 he was elected as Member of Parliament (MP) for Cardiff East, beating Fenner Brockway.
 Alan Brooke the wartime Army CIGS said that with PJ he had the "best and most valuable advice on any matter I discussed with him" (unlike Lawson, who replaced Grigg).

 But in the 1945 general election Grigg lost his seat, and retired from public life.